-ABOUT T THE LAW SOCIETY OF IRELAND w Society of Ireland is the educational, representative and regulatory body of the solicitors' profession in Ire The Lav w Society exercises statutory functions under the Solicitors Acts 1954 to 2011 in relation to the education, ion, enrolment, discipline and regulation of the solicitors' profession.
-It is the professional body for its solicitors, to whom it also provides services and support. adquarters of the organisation are in Blackhall Place, Dublin 7. i ne nea
+ABOUT THE LAW SOCIETY OF IRELAND The Law Society of Ireland is the educational, representative and regulatory body of he solicitors' profession in Irela in relation to the education, The Law Society exercises statutory functions under the Solicitors Acts 1954 to 20: admission, enrolment, discipline and regulation of the solicitors' profession.
+It is the members, to whom it also provides services and support. rofessional body for its solicito